Saturday, 28th April, 2012

 The importance of protecting a unique idea with watertight patents has been a crucial lesson inventor Trevor McCoid learnt in the eight years it's taken for his Flexi Mower to go to market.

-In 2003, McCoid approached Partner Anton Blijlevens with a working prototype of his invention - a mower attachment that fits onto any line trimmer.
+In 2003, McCoid approached AJ Park partner Anton Blijlevens with a working prototype of his invention - a mower attachment that fits onto any line trimmer.

 On Blijlevens' advice, McCoid registered his company, Torque Technologies, and filed an international patent pending application to cover 120 countries.
 This has now proceeded to a full patent in Europe, Australia, New Zealand, China and the US, which have been identified as key markets.